ExplorViz-Archive/explorviz-backend-extension-modeleditor/README.md

-# ExplorViz Backend Dummy Extension
+# explorviz-backend-extension-modeleditor

+This backend extension adds an architecture model editor to ExplorViz (Work-In-Progress)